BetterThanTomorrow/joyride/README.md

 # Making VS Code Hackable

-Modify your editor by executing ClojureScript code in your REPL and/or run scripts via keyboard shortcuts you choose.
+Modify your editor while it is running by executing ClojureScript code via the Joyride REPL and/or run scripts via keyboard shortcuts you choose.
 The Visual Studio Code API, as well as the APIs of its extensions, are at your command!

 https://user-images.githubusercontent.com/30010/165934412-ffeb5729-07be-4aa5-b291-ad991d2f9f6c.mp4